djmaxus/autodj/README.md

   - [ ] Numerical verification (or replacement) of derivatives (by definition)
   - [ ] Macro for automatic extensions of regular (i.e. non-dual) functions
   - [ ] no `std`
+  - [ ] Optional calculation of derivatives
+    - [ ] Iterator implementation as possible approach to lazy evaluation

 You are very welcome to introduce [issues](https://github.com/djmaxus/autodj/issues/new/choose) to promote most wanted features or to report a bug.